platformsh/platformsh-docs/src/configuration/app/source-operations.md

 > **note**
 >
 > Source Operations are currently in beta.
-While the syntax is not expected to change some behavior might in the future.
+While the syntax is not expected to change, some behavior might in the future.

 An application can define a number of operations that apply to its source code and that can be automated.